demisto/content-docs/docs/integrations/dt.md

 If you want to retrieve a range of results, you can use ```[0:9]``` where "0" is the beginning of the array and "9" is the 9th position in the array.

 ## Selectors
-DT also allows for conditions within the statement itself and uses Javascript to select the context items.
-This functions as a way to bind results together by embedding a selection into the DT string.
+DT also allows for conditions within the statement itself and uses Javascript to select the Context items.
+This is a way to bind results together by embedding a selection into the DT string.

 You will notice that `val` is used quite often in the DT string.
-This is a Javascript method that exposes the value at the given context path.
+This is a Javascript method that exposes the value at the given Context path.

 The following are a few examples of selector methods: